SINTEF/physmet-data-documentation-templates/README.md

 * Optionally rewrite or derive fields with repeated `--template`
 * Outputs as json or CSV to stdout

+### Requirements

+Python 3.12 and pyyyaml.
+Can most easily be setup with `uv`, e.g. `uv run scripts/treeweaver.py --help`

 ### Usage

-`path2dict.py` maps filesystem structure into fields defined by a configurable schema, e.g.:
+`treeweaver.py` maps filesystem structure into fields defined by a configurable schema, e.g.:
 ```
 user/sample/instrument/method/experiment